vjjan91/example-workshop-repository/README.md

 # example-repository-for-sccs

-Appropriate description of what this repository intends to do
+This repository was created to demonstrate how we could edit the README.md